test 33

 Fla.
 Stat.
 Ann. § 448.07

-Private companies with 2+ employees Employers can’t discriminate in the payment of wages between sexes or employ a woman at pay rate less than what a man gets for substantially similar work (skills, effort, responsibility, and similar working conditions.)
+Employers who work for by any person or company with 2+ employees Employers can’t discriminate in the payment of wages between sexes or employ a woman at pay rate less than what a man gets for substantially similar work (skills, effort, responsibility, and similar working conditions).

 Provides a cause of action to sue for damages.